vdaas/vald/docs/user/architecture.md

 #### Vald Filter Gateway

-Vald Filter Gateway forward the request to Vald Ingress Filter before processing it and forward the request to the Vald Egress Filter before returning the searching result to the user.
+Vald Filter Gateway forwards the request to Vald Ingress Filter before processing it and forwards the request to the Vald Egress Filter before returning the searching result to the user.

 ### Vald Metadata

-In Vald, metadata is the vector data and the corresponding addition data to represent the set of the searching criteria and the result.
+In Vald, metadata is the vector data and the corresponding additional data to represent the set of the searching criteria and the result.

 Vald Metadata includes the user inputted metadata(vector ID) and the vector, and the internal generated UUID.

 #### Vald Meta Gateway

-The main responsibility of the Vald Meta Gateway is to process the Vald metadata and forward the information to Vald Backup Gateway.
+The main responsibility of the Vald Meta Gateway is to process the Vald metadata and forwards the information to Vald Backup Gateway.

 It will perform the following action: